implse/Data_Structure_Python/README.md

 ### Binary Search Tree Traversals:

-3 main Tree Traversal Method :
+#### Depth First Search :

-- InOrder : visit the Left SubTree then the Root the the Right SubTree recursively.
+- 2 methods for DFS recursive or iterative.
-- PreOrder : visit the Root then Left SubTree then the Right SubTree recursively.
+- use a stack for the iterative method.

-- PostOrder : visit the Left SubTree then the right Sub Tree and the Root recursively.
+Depth First Search Traversal Methods :

-Depth First Search Traversal :
+- __InOrder__ : visit the Left SubTree then the Root the the Right SubTree recursively.
-- InOrder
+- __PreOrder__ : visit the Root then Left SubTree then the Right SubTree recursively.
-- PreOrder
+- __PostOrder__ : visit the Left SubTree then the right Sub Tree and the Root recursively.

-- PostOrder
+#### Breadth First Search Traversal :

-Bread First Search Traversal :
+- BFS use priority queue.
-- Level Order
+- Level Order Traversal.

 ### Delete a Node in a Binary Search Tree